kacygrine-cell/grineos-app/README.md

 # GrineOS
 > The Operating System for Capital Allocation

+> GrineOS provides a consistent framework to define, evaluate, and adjust portfolio allocation across market regimes.

 GrineOS is a doctrine-first portfolio allocation system that combines regime detection, strategic allocation, and alignment scoring into a unified decision-making framework.
 ## What GrineOS Does